20 Foods That Lower Blood Pressure

 Start your day with a round of zesty pink grapefruit and see your blood pressure numbers shoot into a healthy range in no time.
 In addition to being an excellent source of blood pressure-lowering, immune-boosting vitamin C, pink grapefruit is a good source of lycopene, which multiple studies have deemed effective at reducing blood pressure.
-In fact, a Finnish study published in Neurology reveals that study subjects with the highest concentrations with lycopene in their blood decreased their risk of stroke by 55 percent.
+In fact, a Finnish study published in Neurology reveals that study subjects with the highest concentrations of lycopene in their blood decreased their risk of stroke by 55 percent.

 Stirring some flax into your favorite smoothie or morning oatmeal could be the first step toward lowering your blood pressure.
 Flaxseed is a great source fiber, as well as omega-3 fatty acids, which can reduce inflammation throughout the body and improve the health of your heart and circulatory system.
 Research conducted at Isfahan University of Medical Sciences even reveals that individuals who added omega-3s to their diets had significantly lower systolic and diastolic blood pressure than their placebo-taking counterparts.

 Make like Popeye and make spinach a part of your blood pressure-lowering routine.
 As well as being an easy veggie to sneak into everything from smoothies to sauces, tempting even the pickiest palates, spinach is a triple threat when it comes to your blood pressure, thanks to its healthy helpings of fiber, beta-carotene, and vitamin C.